People save for retirement all their lives. Do you know when you will have enough to retire? Do you know how much income your portfolio will generate?

 How much income will your portfolio generate?

-Typical Financial Advisors use what’s called the 4% rule to plan for lifetime income for their clients.
-The idea is that if you withdraw 4% of your assets each year it supposedly allows you to keep up with inflation and ride the ups and downs of the stock market – assuming some of your assets are still exposed to market risk when you retire.
+Financial Advisors use The 4%-Rule to determine the safe withdrawal rate from savings.
+The idea is that if you withdraw 4% of your assets each year it will allow your savings to keep up with inflation and ride the ups and downs of the stock market – assuming some of your assets are still exposed to market risk when you retire.

 What’s the best solution?

-Choosing the best retirement planning vehicle is important.
-401(k) plans and Traditional IRAs are an attractive because of the immediate tax deduction, but not only is the original contribution taxed when you withdraw it, but every dollar of interest and growth is also taxed.
-A Roth IRA on the other hand, offers much greater potential for tax-free income at retirement age.
+Choosing the best retirement planning vehicle is hugely important.
+While 401(k) plans and Traditional IRAs are an attractive because of the immediate tax deduction, you need to remember that every dollar of interest and growth is taxed when it is distributed.
+This means that the 4%-Rule may turn into a 3%-Rule for IRAs.

 As you approach retirement age, your investment strategy should be geared towards investments that protect your principal.
-Clients at retirement age should have minimal exposure to Wall Street type investments.
-Remember, anyone who retired with their money exposed to Wall Street in 2000 or 2007 lost 35-40% of their portfolio’s value when the markets crashed.
-Annuities purchased inside of a Roth account can provide over well over 4% annual returns and include cost-of-living adjustments.
+Just remember that anyone who retired with their money exposed to Wall Street in 2000 or 2007 may have lost 35-40% of their portfolio’s value when the markets crashed.
+Life Insurance products dramatically outperformed Wall Street during this decade.

 - Learn more about The 8%-Rule by clicking here.